HOW TO AVOID BAD BREATH WITH DENTURES?

 WHAT MAY CAUSE BAD BREATH WHILE WEARING DENTURES?

-After eating, bits of food may become lodged underneath your dentures and can be the source of any potential bad breath.
-The plaque caused by the lingering food can form a layer around your dentures, creating an unpleasant smell .
-Failing to clean your dentures every day can also cause bad breath due to a build-up of bacteria, as can wearing your dentures all the time.
+When you chew food, it’s not uncommon for tiny particles to become lodged between your gums and your dentures, too.
+The plaque caused by the lingering food can form a layer around the dentures, leading to unpleasant smells.
+Failing to clean your dentures every day can also cause bad breath due to a bacterial build-up, as can wearing your dentures all the time.